 Don't let that fool you though, this Cincinnati Chili is packed full of flavor.
 The cinnamon really stands out which I love.
 One of the things I like about this chili is that it's not spicy at all.
 Which means you can serve it to those that don't like spicy food.

 Unlike many of my other Chili recipes, this one does not have any beans in it.
 Only ground beef, onion, tomato sauce and some seasonings.
-I recommend using the leanest ground beef you can find otherwise you might have a little too much grease in the chili juice.

 Cincinnati Chili is typically served on hot dogs to make a chili dog but it's also served over pasta.
 Imagine a bed of spaghetti topped with this Cincinnati chili, chopped onions and cheese?
 Yummy!

-📋 Gather your Ingredients
+Gather your Ingredients

 You will need the following ingredients to make this Easy Cincinnati Chili recipe (see recipe card for quantities): Ground Beef, Water, Yellow Onion, Chili Powder, Ground Cumin, Ground Cinnamon, Bay Leaf, Garlic Cloves, Tomato Sauce and Apple Cider Vinegar.

-🥣 How do I make Easy Cincinnati Chili
+How to Make Easy Cincinnati Chili

 Easy Cincinnati Chili